Nov 08, 2024

 Dr. Sheena Dadkhah

-Pet loans could be used to pay for more than adoption costs.
-They may also help with medical bills like spaying or neutering, vaccinations, and microchipping.
-And you could use them to buy aquariums and fish, especially if you are setting up a large tank or getting specialty fish.
+Pet loans can be used to pay for more than adoption costs.
+They may also help with medical bills for things like spaying or neutering, vaccinations, and microchipping.
+You could use them to buy aquariums and fish, especially if you are setting up a large tank or getting specialty fish.

-In addition, a personal loan for pet care could pay for pet surgeries or medical emergencies for your cat or dog, which may be expensive.
+In addition, loans for pet emergencies can be vital for the health of your cat or dog.
+A personal loan for pet care could pay for pet surgeries or emergency or specialty veterinary care, which may be expensive.

 “There is a wide range of costs if your pet gets sick or injured.
 These can be a few hundred dollars for an emergency room visit to over $10,000 for emergency procedures such as back surgeries,” Dadkhah said.
 “The costs can quickly add up in critical situations, hospitalizations, or long-term treatments for diseases,” she added.

-If you are interested in owning a service dog to help with a disability, a personal loan could help cover the costs of adopting a trained dog.
-Depending on the type of service needed and the sponsoring organization, fees may vary widely for a service animal, ranging from minimal fees to tens of thousands of dollars.4
+If you are interested in owning a service dog to help with a disability, a personal loan might also help cover the costs of adopting a trained dog.
+Depending on the type of service needed and the sponsoring organization, costs can range from $10,000 to $30,000, with some service dogs costing as much as $50,000.4

 Pet owners may have options when it comes to lowering the cost of caring for a pet.
 One strategy is to shop around for vets and sources of prescriptions.
 There are online resources for finding low-cost vet services for income-qualified pet owners.
 Veterinary colleges may also provide low-cost services, so check your local area for nearby schools.

-What are some other financing options for pet care?
+What are some options for financing pet care?

-If you are facing a large vet bill, you might also talk to your vet about setting up a payment plan for unexpected expenses.
-You could be able to pay the charges over time.
+If you are facing a large vet bill, it’s important to know your options—especially if it’s an unexpected expense.
+You might talk to your vet about setting up a payment plan, if they offer the service.
+You may be able to pay the charges over time.

 Pet insurance is also an option.
 “Pet insurance is a great resource to cover costs of an unexpected illness or injury,” said Dadkhah.
 “But insurance companies typically do not cover pre-existing conditions, so establish your coverage right away.”

-Before you decide on a provider, you may want to explore what your premiums and deductibles would be with different plans, just as you would with your own health insurance.
-Also, be sure to ask your employer if they offer pet insurance as a benefit.
+Before you decide on a provider, explore what your premiums and deductibles would be with different plans, just as you would with your own health insurance.
+Also, ask your employer if they offer pet insurance as a benefit.

-If you do not have pet insurance, or for expenses that are not covered by the policy, you could use a credit card to pay for a large expense like a vet bill.
-But remember: Credit cards have variable interest rates, so if rates increase, the higher interest could increase your minimum payments.
+If you do not have pet insurance, or for expenses that are not covered by the policy, you might use a credit card to pay for a large expense like a vet bill.
+Keep in mind, though, credit cards have variable interest rates.
+So if rates increase, the higher interest could increase your minimum payments.
 They are also a form of revolving credit.
-That means if you don’t pay off your balance in full every month, you could end up paying a lot in interest.
+If you don’t pay off your balance in full every month, you could end up paying a lot in interest.

-There are also healthcare-specific card programs that can be used for pets.5 To use these payment options, your vet must be part of their network.
+There are also healthcare-specific card programs that can be used for pets.
+To use these payment options, your vet must be part of the network.
 Be sure to check before signing up or planning to pay with these types of programs.

 Explore your options, so you can focus on your pet